-- If both courses came from other institutions, the transfer course with the best grade will be selected.
+- If both courses came from other institutions, the transfer course with the highest grade will be selected.

-- Some degrees and certificates have specific policies on permissible age of transfer courses.
-Please refer to the applicable program description.
+- Some degrees and certificates have specific policies on permissible age of transfer courses; refer to the applicable program description.

 Transfer Credit Articulation

 In keeping with the philosophy that college-level knowledge can be validated and documented in various ways, Central Oregon Community College recognizes many educational experiences for credit.
-A guiding principle of our transfer credit practice is that acceptable transfer credit is applied in the same manner as is COCC credit.
+A guiding principle of the College's transfer credit practice is that acceptable transfer credit is applied in the same manner as is credit earned at the College.

 Transfer credits earned at another regionally accredited institution generally will be accepted as they apply to COCC degree requirements.
 Students who wish to use previous college credits toward a COCC degree should order official transcripts from the previous college.
-COCC will articulate the transcript toward the certificate or degree listed on the student’s admission application.
-The articulation will be viewable on GradTracks, COCC’s online degree audit tool.
+The College will articulate the transcript toward the certificate or degree listed on the student’s admission application.
+The articulation will be viewable on GradTracks, the College's online degree audit tool.

 Limits on college credit transfer are:

-- Subject matter may not duplicate that for which credit has previously been awarded in transfer or at COCC.
+- Subject matter may not duplicate that for which credit has previously been awarded in transfer or at the College.

 - Credit awarded by another institution for life experience is not transferrable to COCC.

-- Courses which espouse a particular religious view normally do not equate to COCC courses.
+- Courses which espouse a particular religious view usually do not equate to COCC courses.

 - In some cases, science credits more than five years old may not be applicable to specific programs.

 - Transfer credit is only considered for courses where a grade (of A, B, C, D, pass, satisfactory) and credit has been awarded.
-Note that a “D” will not be accepted for the AAOT degree, foundational requirements and for some programs.
-(See individual program requirements.)
+Note that a D will not be accepted for the Associate of Arts Oregon Transfer, Associate of Arts Transfer, and Associate of Science Transfer degrees, foundational requirements, and some programs; see individual program requirements.

 - Students working toward a COCC degree or certificate must meet residency credit requirements for the degree or certificate.
-Challenge, Advanced Placement (AP), College Level Examination Program (CLEP) and Credit for Prior Certification (CPC) credits do not meet residency requirements.
+Challenge, Advanced Placement, College Level Examination Program, and Credit for Prior Certification, credits do not meet residency requirements.

-COCC will evaluate records for Career and Technical Education students from noncollegiate and nonaccredited institutions (such as business and trade schools) under the following guidelines:
+The College will evaluate records for career and technical education students from these types of institutions (such as business and trade schools) under the following guidelines:

-- Material must be equivalent to regular credit courses offered at COCC.
-Credit is not considered based on what the student “knows,” but on the content of, and recorded achievement in, the course itself.
+- Material must be equivalent to regular credit courses offered at the College.
+Credit is not considered based on what the student knows but on the content of, and recorded achievement in, the course itself.